A warming delicious slow-cooked chicken casserole with fall-apart meat, lovely veggies and a seasoned creamy sauce.

 🍽️ What to serve it with

-You can serve this tasty slow cooker chicken casserole with:
+You can serve this tasty slow cooker easy chicken casserole in a bowl with:

 🍲 More fantastic Stews and Casseroles